databendlabs/databend/docs/doc/14-sql-commands/90-explain-cmds/explain.md

 * **TableScan**: Reads data from the table.
     - table: The full name of the table.
 For example, `catalog1.database1.table1`.
     - read rows: The number of rows to read.
-    - read bytes:The number of bytes of data to read.
+    - read bytes: The number of bytes of data to read.
     - partition total: The total number of partitions of the table.
     - partition scanned: The number of partitions to read.
     - push downs: The filters and limits to be pushed down to the storage layer for processing.
 * **Filter**: Filters the read data.
     - filters: The predicate expression used to filter the data.
-The data that returns false for the expression evaluation will be filtered out.
+Data that returns false for the expression evaluation will be filtered out.
 * **EvalScalar**: Evaluates scalar expressions.
 For example, `a+1` in `SELECT a+1 AS b FROM t`.
     - expressions: The scalar expressions to evaluate.
-* **AggregatePartial** & **AggregateFinal**: Aggregates by keys and returns result of the aggregation functions.
+* **AggregatePartial** & **AggregateFinal**: Aggregates by keys and returns the result of the aggregation functions.
     - group by: The keys used for aggregation.
     - aggregate functions: The functions used for aggregation.
 * **Sort**: Sorts data by keys.